waaldev/waldi/SECURITY.md

 # Security Policy

 Waldi is run by one person.
 Response times are best-effort.
-I fix things quickly when I can, but I never promise enterprise SLAs.
+I fix things quickly when I can.

 ## Reporting a vulnerability